 Our hosts at Tulane understandably feel that the fall semester will also be too uncertain to plan for any postponement of the conference.
-They have also decided that they would prefer that we proceed with our original plans to hold the next AIS conference at the University of Illinois Urbana-Champaign in the summer of 2021.
+They have also decided that they would prefer that we proceed with our original plans to hold the next AIS conference at the University of Illinois Urbana-Champaign from June 7-9, 2021.
 If you submitted a paper or panel to this year’s conference in New Orleans, and wish to resubmit that project for the next conference, you are welcome to do so.
 If you have already registered for the planned New Orleans conference, you can choose to be reimbursed, or have that fee cover your registration for the next conference.
 Please contact AIS Treasurer Ilan Ben Ami (email@example.com) with your preference.

 We also want to thank all the award committees for all their hard work and will of course announce all the winners when that work is completed.

 We know this is a stressful time for all members and hope that you and your families stay well and healthy.